BEST OCULOPLASTY SERVICES IN SILIGURI

 – Skin bands on the neck

-Botulinum toxin can be combined with other cosmetic skin procedures such as chemical peels, dermal fillers or microdermabrasion to further improve your results.
+Botulinum toxin can be combined with other cosmetic skin procedures such as chemical peels, dermal fillers, or microdermabrasion to further improve your results.
 This combination of therapies can even help to prevent the formation of new lines and wrinkles.

 The Ocular Prosthesis service is available at The Himalayan Eye Institute, for the management of patients with eviscerated, enucleated socket and physical eye.
 These problems are managed cosmetically by the prosthesis.
 The institute offers both Customized Prostheses, i.e., preparing eye shells for the patients according to their socket dimensions; and also there are Stock Eyes of readymade eye shells.